TWO AWESOME WATERFALLS ON BOHOL ISLAND

 Normally I share location names and directions with you but when the Princess of Bohol gives you orders you follow them!

 Not a soul in sight.
 Just a large pool of remarkably still, turquoise water.
 Stalactites hung dramatically, blissfully dripping water into the warm water below.
 A huge waterfall pouring into the pool was the soundtrack of the day.
+I could tell this was going to be one of the best cliff jumping spots on Bohol.

 We had entered our playground for the day.
 There was a raft we could use to paddle around the pool and a rope swing hanging from the tallest branch.
 Almost 12 feet deep, the pool was perfect for cliff jumping, even the waterfall could be climbed.
 We spent the first 2 hours non-stop exploring, jumping, swinging and just being huge kids as Jammy watched on probably wondering why we are so crazy.
 We did convince her to jump from a 20 footer so she was in on it too.

-This is the kind of place you treasure and come to everyday as a kid.
+This is the kind of place you treasure and come to every day as a kid.
 As did several school boys who were skipping class.
 They turned rope swinging into a sport with some amazing moves making me feel terribly uncoordinated.

 When I think of a place I want to be for the day there isn’t anything I could add to this location to make it better.